gbif/geocode/geocode-ws/README.md

 See [Map Image Lookup](./MapImageLookup.adoc) for how the image is created.

+The layers GADM0, GADM1 and GADM2 are queried at the same time as GADM3.
+Since GBIF usage is for GADM3, efficient caching of the lower layers isn't implemented

 ## How to run this service

 This service is based on the [gbif-microservice](https://github.com/gbif/gbif-microservice) project which means that the